Yolanda of Lusignan: Reign

 Yolanda succeeded as the heiress of Fougères upon her mother's death which occurred sometime after 1273.
 In 1308, Yolanda inherited her brother Guy's titles, becoming suo jure Countess of La Marche, Dame of Lusignan, of Couhe, and of Peyrat.
 His county of Angoulême did not pass to her as it had been sold by her sisters after Guy's death to King Philip IV, and annexed to the French crown.

 In 1270, when she was thirteen, Yolanda's father was killed while on Crusade with King Louis IX of France.

+Jeanne the mother of Yolanda was granted the wardship of her minor children in November 1271.
+Yolandas mother managed to manage her lands and raised her children in the politically turbulent period following her husband's death, ensuring the protection and prosperity of her domains.
+She died on an unknown date after 1273.

 Death

 Following her death on 30 September 1314, the county of La Marche was annexed by King Philip IV of France and given as an appanage to Philip's son Charles IV of France.

 Issue

 On an unknown date before 1281, she married her first husband, Elie Rudel, Seigneur de Pons, Lord of Montignac and by him she had two children: